Power Up Frequently Asked Questions

 DOES IT COST ANYTHING TO JOIN?

 No!
-Power Up 365 is free for students.
-Right now, it’s only available at Springfield Middle School, but we hope to expand to more schools soon.
+Power Up is free for students.
+Right now, it’s only available at Springfield Middle School and Northwestern Academy of Visual and Performing Arts, but we hope to expand to more schools soon.

 HOW CAN PARENTS GET INVOLVED?

 Parents can join our POWER UP Parent Group or volunteer to help with program activities.
-Just reach out to Dee Mitchell, Program Manager, at deshawaunmitchell@bbbsmi.org
+Just reach out to Amy Kuchta, CEO, at amykuchta@bbbsmi.org

 HOW DO STUDENTS SIGN UP?